Skip to main content

 15

-Rodophu to Narithang
+Rodophu – Narithang

-The trek from Rodophu to Narithang takes you higher into the mountains, as you continue your journey through Bhutan’s rugged terrain.
+The hike from Rodophu to Narithang takes you higher into the mountains, as you continue your journey through Bhutan’s rugged terrain.
 The path leads you across steep, rocky slopes and alpine meadows, offering panoramic vistas of the majestic peaks, lush valleys, and winding rivers below.
 As you ascend gradually through an enchanting landscape of dwarf rhododendrons, you reach a small valley dotted with alpine pastures.
 Continuing onward, you will ascend to the Tsemo La pass (4905m), where the views of the surrounding mountains are breathtaking.
 After crossing the pass, the descent brings you to a series of slopes, where you are rewarded with a striking sight—a line of towering snowy peaks, with the formidable Gangla Karchung (6395m) standing proudly as the highest.

 Narithang is a tranquil haven, ideal for both resting and acclimatizing to the altitude.
 The peaceful atmosphere allows you to unwind, reconnect with nature, and prepare for the days ahead.
 As the sun sets, enjoy the soothing sounds of the wilderness, reflecting on the journey so far.
 You’ll spend the night camping in this serene spot, surrounded by the untamed beauty of the mountains.

-Rodophu to Narithang
+Rodophu – Narithang

-The trek from Rodophu to Narithang takes you higher into the mountains, as you continue your journey through Bhutan’s rugged terrain.
+The hike from Rodophu to Narithang takes you higher into the mountains, as you continue your journey through Bhutan’s rugged terrain.
 The path leads you across steep, rocky slopes and alpine meadows, offering panoramic vistas of the majestic peaks, lush valleys, and winding rivers below.
 As you ascend gradually through an enchanting landscape of dwarf rhododendrons, you reach a small valley dotted with alpine pastures.
 Continuing onward, you will ascend to the Tsemo La pass (4905m), where the views of the surrounding mountains are breathtaking.
 After crossing the pass, the descent brings you to a series of slopes, where you are rewarded with a striking sight—a line of towering snowy peaks, with the formidable Gangla Karchung (6395m) standing proudly as the highest.

 Narithang is a tranquil haven, ideal for both resting and acclimatizing to the altitude.
 The peaceful atmosphere allows you to unwind, reconnect with nature, and prepare for the days ahead.
 As the sun sets, enjoy the soothing sounds of the wilderness, reflecting on the journey so far.
 You’ll spend the night camping in this serene spot, surrounded by the untamed beauty of the mountains.